encode/uvicorn/docs/deployment.md

 - `SIGTTIN`: Increase the number of worker processes by one.
 - `SIGTTOU`: Decrease the number of worker processes by one.

+Additionally, if the built-in process manager is used uvicorn will provide you with an unique worker ID for each worker.
+This worker ID will be injected into the [state](https://asgi.readthedocs.io/en/latest/specs/lifespan.html#lifespan-state) of your application as the entry `'uvicorn_worker_id': int`.
+This ID is consistent across restarts and enables you to define idempotent startup- and shutdown-routines for each worker process.

 ### Gunicorn

 !!! warning